bjss-data-academy/python-essentials/05-functions.md

 books = ["Java OOP Done Right", "Tom the Racer", "Frankenstein"] add_book_mutating(books, "Magnets, Bulbs and Batteries")

-## Note the input parmeter books has been changed!
+## Note the input parameter books has been changed!
 print(books)
 ```

-Whiule this may be useful, it goes against the FP rule of a repeatable, pure function. if we called it multiple times, we would get multiple copies of the new book added (try it!).
+While this may be useful, it goes against the FP rule of a repeatable, pure function. if we called it multiple times, we would get multiple copies of the new book added (try it!).

 Instead, FP requires that pure functions leave the original input data unchanged: